-For one week (April 5-11, 2021), UNCG students and employees will be asked to use the iNaturalist app to identify as many species across campus as they can.
-Supported by a grant from the UNCG Green Fund, student participants will be eligible to win prizes including a bicycle, tent, hammock, and gift cards which will be awarded for the most observations identified, the greatest number of species identified, and best photos.
-While only students are eligible to win prizes, UNCG employees are still encouraged to participate in the project.
-See the full list of prizes and official guidelines at the bottom of this page.
+During Earth Week 2021, UNCG students and employees were asked to use the iNaturalist app to identify as many species across campus as they could.
+Supported by a grant from the UNCG Green Fund, student participants were awarded prizes including a bicycle, tent, hammock, and gift cards for the most observations identified, the greatest number of species identified, and best photos.

 According to the World Bank, over 55% of the world now lives in urban areas (82% in the U.S.).
 As urban population grows, so too, does urban area.
 While many studies on biodiversity focus on wilder, rural areas, the expansion of urban areas makes conservation and preservation of species and habitat within urban landscapes increasingly important.
 Understanding and preserving biodiversity in urban areas is essential because cities have often been built in critical habitats, such as riparian zones, and the urban landscape also contains corridors that provide habitat connections between populations of animals.
 And city biodiversity can look very different than native biodiversity, making it important to understand the differences.
 (Dearborn & Kark, 2010).